la-b-ib/LeafByte/README.md

 <samp>

-**LeafByte is a Chrome extension (v88+ Manifest V3, Edge compatible) that provides real-time CO₂ monitoring via dynamic dashboards, gamification, flexible customization, privacy-focused local storage, and developer utilities.
+**LeafByte is a Chrome extension provides real-time CO₂ monitoring via dynamic dashboards, gamification, privacy-focused local storage & developer utilities.
 Emissions are calculated through the Performance API as `data transfer × energy/byte × carbon intensity`, using defaults of 475 g CO₂/kWh and 0.5 kWh/GB, with a 50% reduction applied to green-hosted sites.
-All computation is executed locally without external APIs, delivering accurate insights into energy consumption, carbon intensity, and overall digital footprint.**
+All processing occurs locally without external APIs, providing accurate insights into energy use, carbon intensity, and digital footprint.**

 ## Features